 So here’s the missing part, about the last coloring page that I’ve drawn for the planner.
-And it’s also the drawing that’s being used now for the coloring contest, where you can win a free copy of the Planner!
+And it was also the drawing for the coloring contest, where you could win a free copy of the Planner!

 Getting back in the flow of drawing

 In the previous blog I wrote about how uninspired I was and how at one point I didn’t know what to draw.
 One day I told my daughter about the drawings I had to make.
 And that I had no idea what to draw for the last page.
 Then she said something that got me back in the flow again: “I love the Monstera plant, maybe you could do something with that?”

 So I started drawing Monstera leaves.
 And I wanted a nice, inspirational text to add to the page.
 This wasn’t very easy and I searched on the internet to find something that appealed to me.
 To no avail.
 Therefore I had to come up with something myself.

 I tapped into my inner poet *ahem*, and came up with the words ‘Go with life’s flow and find the true you’.
 Hm… maybe not all that poetic, but it does have a kind of ‘inspirational feel’ to it, don’t you think?